timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

   not the one doing the answering and making statements.
   With question prompts coming from cognitive behavioral therapy,
-  I've been frequently able to direct my thinking, to more logical, less catastrophized,
-  & less distorted ends,
-  rather than being merely subject to them.
+  I've been frequently able to direct my thinking to more logical, less catastrophized, and less distorted ends, rather than being merely subject to them.
 - increased comfort from always being able to talk with oneself on the page,